 This is a small, intensive program that will maximize your participation and interaction with your classmates, TAs, and faculty supervisor as you travel together around the country.

-Program participants live in Komachi Hall with AIU degree-seeking students as roommates during their time at AIU.
+Program participants live in Komachi Residence Hall with AIU degree-seeking students as roommates during their time at AIU.

 During the traveling portion of the program, all participants will stay in hotels arranged by AIU.
 Lodging fees are included in the program cost.